-- o Use a quiet voice. - o Leave, candy, food and drink outside. - o Use the media center for research projects, reading, and studying. - o Bring a pass to enter during class time and sign in at the desk. - o WCPSS policy prohibits the use of personal email, IM, games, and downloading/installing software programs and music. - o Research and school assignments receive priority for computer use. - o Respect others' created works by observing copyright laws and by citing all sources of information including the Internet.
+- o Use a quiet voice. - o Leave candy, food and drink outside. - o Use the media center for research projects, reading, and studying. - o Bring a pass to enter during class time and sign in at the desk. - o WCPSS policy prohibits the use of personal email, IM, games, and downloading/installing software programs and music. - o Research and school assignments receive priority for computer use.